Give slim kids higher marks, says French diet guru

 PARIS Pierre Dukan, the nutritionist behind the popular but controversial Dukan diet, has suggested that France tackle child obesity by giving extra exam marks for slimness.

-Dukan, who has sold eight million copies of his diet book worldwide, made the proposal in a 250-page book called 'An Open Letter to the Future President,' which he sent out on Tuesday to 16 candidates for France's presidential election.
+Dukan, who has sold 8 million copies of his diet book worldwide, made the proposal in a 250-page book called 'An Open Letter to the Future President', which he sent out Tuesday to 16 candidates for France's presidential election.

 The plan calls for high school students to be allowed to take a so-called "ideal weight" option in their final year exams, the "baccalaureat," under which they would earn extra points if they kept a body mass index (BMI) of between 18 and 25.